Andhra Pradesh Special Economic Zone

-The Andhra Pradesh Special Economic Zone (APSEZ) is a multi-product Special Economic Zone located in the Atchutapuram and Rambilli mandals of Visakhapatnam district, in the Indian state of Andhra Pradesh.
+The Andhra Pradesh Special Economic Zone (APSEZ) is a multi-product Special Economic Zone located in the Atchutapuram mandal and Rambilli mandals of Anakapalli district, in the Indian state of Andhra Pradesh.
 It is one of the largest Special Economic Zones in the state and is administered by the Andhra Pradesh Industrial Infrastructure Corporation (APIIC).
 The SEZ was formally notified on 12 April 2007 and developed as part of the state's industrial promotion policies.

 Overview

 The APSEZ covers approximately 3,213 acres (1,300 hectares) and was conceived as part of the Visakhapatnam–Kakinada Petroleum, Chemicals and Petrochemicals Investment Region (PCPIR), which aims to attract export-oriented industries clusters and boost regional development.
 It accommodates a range of sectors including manufacturing, pharmaceuticals, engineering, logistics, and petrochemicals.

 Infrastructure and facilities

 The SEZ is located close to the eastern coastline and is accessible to both Visakhapatnam Port and Gangavaram Port, facilitating industrial logistics and trade.

 Power is supplied through a dedicated 33 kV substation, while water is sourced from the Yeluru canal, Sarada River, and Kondakarla Ava reservoir.
 The land within the SEZ is flat and largely non-agricultural, which allows for industrial development with minimal displacement.